ThePieMonster/HideMockLocation/README.md

 * Install module from [LSPosed](https://github.com/LSPosed/LSPosed) module store.
 * Enable module in LSPosed (select System Framework) and reboot device.
 * That's it!
 You can open Hide Mock Locations and view the "Test Location Data" page to view the status of the mock location setting.

+## Tips
+* You can view the "Test Location Data" page without enabling the module in LSPosed.
+* Try enabling a mock location application before and after enabling the LSPosed module to view different output settings.